Updated on July 5, 2024

 Now let’s take a closer view of each of these layers and what happens in each of these layers.

-As we have already mentioned that we have this layer of mucus and outside that layer of mucus we have another layer of cells.
+As we have already mentioned we have this layer of mucus and outside that layer of mucus we have another layer of cells.
 So all those cells produce mucus and many other cells and outside that layer, we have another layer which is known as the lamina propria.
-And outside the lamina propria, we have the layer of smooth muscle.
+And outside the lamina propria, we have a layer of smooth muscle.

 We have a layer of cells, the mucus-producing cells also known as the Goblet cells, lamina propria.
 Then the basement membrane.
 Then you come to the layer which is the lamina propria layer.
 The lamina propria contains small capillaries, it also contains mast cells.
 In a short while, we come to mast cells.
 For the time being you need to remember that there are cells in the lamina propria.
 There are also many other special cells, WBC cells, T helper cells, and immune cells present.
 And finally, outside that, we have the layer of smooth muscles.
 So this is what is present in a normal person.